 7.2.3 Authentication Attack Threats

-Mobile devices use personal identification number (PIN) or user biometrics to give access to the mobile device.
-Biometrics such as fingerprinting, and face recognition are part of the latest releases of mobile OSs in Android as well as iOS.
+Mobile devices use a personal identification number (PIN) or user biometrics to give access to the mobile device.
+Biometrics such as fingerprinting or face recognition are included in the latest releases of mobile OSs in both Android and iOS.

-Certain attack vectors try to gain access to the mobile devices by brute-forcing the PIN/password of the mobile device.
-Other attack vectors on PIN/password used to access mobile device include interfering PIN/password information from sensors of the device or by screen smudges [NIST 2018].
-Each mobile device has sensor data that can collect information on which part of the screen user presses.
-If allowed, certain malicious applications can collect such information inferring PIN and passwords of the mobile device.
-Such attack vectors can be prevented or the required time to brute force the PIN/password can be extended by choosing longer and more complex PIN/passwords.
-To determine the number of all possible combinations with a subset of n elements out of a set with k element, the following formula can be used:
+Certain attack vectors try to gain access to the mobile devices by brute-force cracking of the PIN/password of the mobile device.
+Other attack vectors on the PIN/password used to access a mobile device include interfering with PIN/password information from the sensors of the device or by using screen smudges [NIST 2018].
+Each mobile device has sensor data that can collect information on which part of the screen the user presses.
+If allowed, certain malicious applications can collect such information, inferring the PIN and passwords of the mobile device.
+Such attack vectors can be prevented or the required time to brute force the PIN/password can be extended by choosing longer or more complex PINs/passwords.
+To determine the number of all possible combinations of a subset of n elements out of a set with k elements, the following formula can be used: